What happens after my construction loan is approved?

 - Practical completion stage: 10%

-It’s a little different for Northern Territory though:
+It’s a little different in the Northern Territory:

 - The deposit: No more than 5%